Kabelo-07/ledger-payments-system/README.md

 ## Ledger Service
-To build the application, navigate to the payments-system root folder and navigate to the ledger-service directory (`cd ledger-service`) and run the below
+To build the application, ensure you're inside the payments-system root folder and navigate to the ledger-service directory (`cd ledger-service`) and run the below

 `./mvnw clean install`

+### Other commands
+* `mvn test` - executes unit tests within the project
+* `mvn verify` - executes Integration Tests within the project

 ## Transfer Service
-To build the application, navigate to the payments-system root folder and navigate to the transfer-service directory (`cd transfer-service`) and run the below
+To build the application, ensure you're inside the payments-system root folder and navigate to the transfer-service directory (`cd transfer-service`) and run the below

 `./mvnw clean install`

+### Other commands
+* `mvn test` - executes unit tests within the project
+* `mvn verify` - executes Integration Tests within the project

 ## How to run the application
 To run the application, the payments-system root folder contains a `docker-compose.yaml` where the `ledger-service`, `transfer-db` and `redis` services have been defined.